markus-ebke/Blender-Lightsheet/README.md

 ## Installation

-**Download link** (for Blender 3.2, 3.6 and 4.2): https://github.com/markus-ebke/Blender-Lightsheet/releases/latest
+**Download link** (for Blender 3.2 to 4.4): https://github.com/markus-ebke/Blender-Lightsheet/releases/latest

 Download the .zip file.
 In Blender's preferences window go to the Add-ons section, click the dropdown menu in the topright corner and select `Install from Disk...`.